Patrick McBrearty: 2011 season

 McBrearty was drafted into the senior panel by manager Jim McGuinness in May 2011 ahead of Donegal's opening Ulster Senior Football Championship game against Antrim.
 He made his senior debut against Antrim as a substitute.
 He had earlier played for Donegal in the Minor Championship, also against Antrim.

 He made his first senior start for Donegal against Cavan at 17 years of age and scored 1–3.
 His 20th-minute goal was fired first time along the ground into the Cavan net after a pass from Mark McHugh.
 McGuinness named McBrearty as a late replacement for his clubmate Michael Hegarty in the starting lineup in that game against Cavan.

 McBrearty's performances during his debut season at senior inter-county level drew widespread praise, both from local and national media.

 2012 season

-By the age of 18 he had firmly established himself as a member of the Donegal senior football team.
+By the age of 18 he had firmly established himself as a member of the Donegal senior team.

-After his second Ulster medal in 2012, Jim and Rory reckoned he had trained only about 25 times with the senior team.
+After his second Ulster SFC medal in 2012, Jim and Rory reckoned he had trained only about 25 times with the senior team.

-In the All-Ireland Senior Football Championship quarter-final defeat of Kerry at Croke Park on 5 August 2012, Anthony Thompson knocked McBrearty out of the game with his head, causing him concussion.
+In the All-Ireland SFC quarter-final defeat of Kerry at Croke Park on 5 August 2012, Anthony Thompson knocked McBrearty out of the game with his head, causing him concussion.

-McBrearty played in the 2012 All-Ireland Senior Football Championship Final against Mayo, making a notable contribution in the build-up to Donegal's second goal of the game.
+McBrearty played in the 2012 All-Ireland Senior Football Championship final against Mayo, making a notable contribution in the build-up to Donegal's second goal of the game.
 His attempt at scoring a point came crashing off the Mayo post after eleven minutes of the match and Mayo's Kevin Keane fumbled, dropping the ball into the path of Colm McFadden who promptly slotted it into the back of the net.